coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

  On the 11th of Februrary, 2019, Auth0 was named as the Frost & Sullivan's 2019 Global Identity and Access Management Technology Innovation Award winner, further stamping Auth0 as an authority in Identity management.

-You will be using Auth0 to secure our backend API and our Electron desktop application.
+You will be using Auth0 to secure your backend API and your Electron desktop application.

 Below is a summary of steps you will be taking to achieve that:

 1. Create an new Auth0 account (use an existing one if you have previously registered)
 2. Register an Auth0 API for your backend
-3. Create an Auth0 native client application for the Electron app
+3. Create an Auth0 native client application for the Electronjs app
 4. Secure the backend using the Auth0 API details to add token authentication to protect your endpoint
-5. Secure the Electron application using your Auth0 client application details to load an authentication page for users to sign into your application
+5. Secure the Electronjs application using your Auth0 client application details to load an authentication page for users to sign into your application
-6. Upon successful sign in the application recieves authentication tokens to make authenticated calls to your now secured backend API
+6. Upon successful sign in, the application recieves authentication tokens to make authenticated calls to your now secured backend API

 ### Create the Auth0 API